 OPTIONAL TIPPING KITTY

-Optional tipping kitty for this trip: USD16 per person.
+Optional tipping kitty for this trip: USD 16 per person (can be paid in local currency).

 YOUR GROUP LEADER OR LOCAL REPRESENTATIVE